 - Milk fever/ Hypocalcaemia-

-It is a metabolic disease of adult females most commonly occurring about the time of parturition.
+It is a metabolic disease of adult females most commonly occurring at the time of parturition.

 Excessive loss of calcium in colostrum.

 Deficiency of Vitamin-D in the diet.

 - Predisposing factors-